Pre-1965 Silver Coins

 Historically, governments have used debasement to stretch the availability of precious metals, often as a response to economic pressures or to facilitate increased monetary supply.

-In the context of U.S. coinage, debasement occurred in 1965 when the Coinage Act was passed, which replaced the silver content in dimes and quarters with a copper-nickel alloy.
+In the context of U.S. coinage, debasement occurred in 1965 when the Coinage Act was passed.
+This act replaced the silver content in dimes and quarters with a copper-nickel alloy.
 Half-dollars also saw a reduction in silver content from 90% to 40% before eventually transitioning to copper-nickel.

-The debasement of coins in 1965 had several implications for both the economy and numismatics.
-With the reduction of silver content, newly minted coins lost their intrinsic value.
+The 1965 debasement of coins had several implications for the economy and numismatics.
+With reduced silver content, newly minted coins lost their intrinsic value.

-The change led to public skepticism regarding the stability of currency, as citizens were aware that the coins they held were worth less in terms of raw materials.
+The change led to public skepticism regarding the currency’s stability, as citizens knew that the coins they held were worth less in terms of raw materials.

-For numismatists, the debasement marked the end of an era of coins that had been prized for their metal content.
+For numismatists, the debasement marked the end of an era of coins prized for their metal content.
 The shift necessitated a reevaluation of which coins were considered valuable.

 Pre-1965 90% Silver Walking Liberty Half Dollars